tango-controls/tango-doc/source/tango-on-windows.rst

 .. sidebar:: Tango Host, DataBaseds

     Each Tango Controls system/deployment has to have at least one running DataBaseds :term:`Device Server`.
-The machine on which :term:`Device Server` is running has a role of so called :term:`Tango Host`.
+The machine on which the :term:`Device Server` is running has a role of so called :term:`Tango Host`.
 DataBaseds is a device server providing configuration information to all other components of the system as well as a runtime catalog of the components/devices.
 It allows (among others) client applications to find devices in distributed environment.

     The :envvar:`TANGO_HOST` variable is providing information about the address or IP number and the port on which the DataBaseds is listening for connections.
-The :envvar:`TANGO_HOST` environment variable is build as follows:
+The :envvar:`TANGO_HOST` environment variable is built as follows:

     *host_name_or_IP:port*, example: ``localhost:10000``

 - Run the downloaded executable file (double-click on it when downloaded).
 - Follow instructions provided by the installation wizard.
 - Configure :envvar:`TANGO_HOST` environment variable:
-    - on Windows 8 and 10:
+    - On Windows 8 and 10:
         - From the Desktop, right-click the very bottom left corner of the screen to get the :guilabel:`Power User Task Menu`.
         - From the :guilabel:`Power User Task Menu`, click :guilabel:`System`.